kcboggs/Ops-Assignments/seattle-ops-301d1: Read03.md

-Kimberley Cabrera-Boggs
-September 2, 2020
-Endpoint Acquisition

-Why Agents are necessary?
+# Why Agents are necessary?

-All company assets need to be monitored traditionally including on-premises devices, remote sensitive and virtual assets.
-To reduce risks in organizations you can leverage endpoint agents.
+_All company assets need to be monitored traditionally including on-premises devices, remote sensitive and virtual assets.
+To reduce risks in organizations you can leverage endpoint agents._

-Real time monitoring
+* Real time monitoring
-Remote monitoring
+* Remote monitoring
-Monitoring cloud and virtual infrastructure
+* Monitoring cloud and virtual infrastructure
-Ability to take action through the agent
+* Ability to take action through the agent
-Assessment that does not require credential scanning Limited resource impact
+* Assessment that does not require credential scanning
+* Limited resource impact
-Streamlined deployment options
+* Streamlined deployment options
-Interoperability
+* Interoperability

-Things to consider when evaluating endpoint agents:
+**_Things to consider when evaluating endpoint agents_**

 Footprint
 Agent deployment options